tdgne/simple-i18n-rs/README.md

-A simple internalization (i18n) library.
+A simple internationalization (i18n) library.

 For now it is just a thin layer around serde.